UM-Bridge/benchmarks/benchmarks/exahype-tsunami/README.md

 # ExaHyPE-Tsunami Benchmark

+## Overview
+In this benchmark we model the propagation of the 2011 Tohoku tsunami by solving the shallow water equations.
+For the numerical solution of the PDE, we apply an ADER-DG method implemented in the [ExaHyPE framework](https://www.sciencedirect.com/science/article/pii/S001046552030076X).
+The aim is to obtain the parameters describing the initial displacements from the data of two available buoys located near the Japanese coast.

 ## Authors
 - [Anne Reinarz](mailto:anne.k.reinarz@durham.ac.uk)
 - [Linus Seelinger](mailto:linus.seelinger@iwr.uni-heidelberg.de)

-## Overview
-In this benchmark we model the propagation of the 2011 Tohoku tsunami by solving the shallow water equations.
-For the numerical solution of the PDE, we apply an ADER-DG method implemented in the [ExaHyPE framework](https://www.sciencedirect.com/science/article/pii/S001046552030076X).
-The aim is to obtain the parameters describing the initial displacements from the data of two available buoys located near the Japanese coast

 ## Run